warpy/spotify-chrome-notifications/README.md

-spotify-chrome-notifications
+Spotify Chrome Notifications
 ============================

-A Google Chrome extension that notifies you every time your Spotify Web Player plays a new song.
+This is a Google Chrome extension that notifies you every time your Spotify Web Player plays a new song.
+Just something I built quickly to see how the webnotifications API works.
+More info on webnotifications:

 ###Installation

-I'll cover both techniques here because installing extensions `.crx` files from outside the Chrome Web Store is not allowed anymore.
+I'll cover both techniques here because installing extensions `crx` files from outside the Chrome Web Store is not allowed anymore.

-####Unpacked:
+#####Unpacked:

 1. Download/clone this repo to your machine
-2. Open [chrome://extensions] and click `Load unpacked extension...`
+2. Open [chrome://extensions](chrome://extensions) and click `Load unpacked extension...`
 3. Browse to the downloaded folder and click `Select`

-####Packed `.crx`:
+#####Packed:

 1. Download the file `spotify-chrome-notifications.crx` from this repo
-2. Open [chrome://extensions] and drag-and-drop the downloaded `.crx` file
+2. Open [chrome://extensions](chrome://extensions) and drag-and-drop the downloaded `crx` file

 ###Usage